kris-nader/sc-type-py/README.md

 **Step 3**: Continuing Analysis
 Take the annotation x cell file generated in Step 2 and incorporate it into your R workflow as usual.
 Proceed with the analysis using the "Step 3.R" file.

+I'll prob be able to work on this later or something to make a checksymbols function that works a bit better/faster in python